 A typical Citizenship Corner includes citizenship test preparation materials along with information about the naturalization process.
 Libraries can also add information about community resources, English teaching materials, and other relevant books and videos from their collections.
 While there are a number of immigration topics that may be of interest to libraries and their customers, USCIS recommends displaying only citizenship and naturalization-related resources in the Citizenship Corner.

 How to Set Up a Citizenship Corner at Your Library

 Order one free copy of the USCIS Civics and Citizenship Toolkit.
 The Toolkit contains immigration and civics publications, handbooks, and multimedia tools.
-Additional copies are available for purchase through the U.S. Government Printing Office.
+Additional copies are available for purchase through the U.S. Government Bookstore.

 Build your collection by purchasing other USCIS materials.
 Most of the following publications are also included in the Civics and Citizenship Toolkit:

 Learn About the United States: Quick Civics Lessons for the Naturalization Test

 Vocabulary Flash Cards for the Naturalization Test

 Civics Flash Cards for the Naturalization Test (English and Spanish)